-Building a brand as sacred as the surrounding land
+Delivering a brand as sacred as the land they built it on

 In 2004, Scott Kutler and husband Steve Pratt bought a piece of land in the desert so harsh most people would find it too baron to visit for a day, let alone build a boutique B&B. With the dream of creating something antithetic in the landscape and a new place to call home, the loved up couple embarked on the journey of a lifetime.

 Sacred Sands in Joshua Tree National Park, California far exceeded anyone's expectations when it opened doors ten years ago.
 More than a unique place to stay, the owners have somehow created something sacred and inherent to the land.

 Scott and Steve kindly invited us to stay for a truly remarkable weekend and a chance to find out more about our fascinating and welcoming hosts.

 "We knew the National Park would be really big for us.
 But we didn't realise how big it would be.
 There was this one day many years ago we talked about a secret passion to be an innkeeper.
 What would it be like to move to the desert and escape life as we knew it?
 We were surprised to find we both shared the same dream.
 We were a young couple at the time and had no fear, so we didn't discuss it much more than that.
 A few years later we just did it.
 And it all happened very quickly from there.